TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-diagnostic-noheartbeat-mastertarget.md

 ## **Recommended Steps**

-- Verify that the master target server is up and running
+- Verify that the master target server is up and running.
-- Login to master target server as an administrator and restart the Svagents (InMage Scout VX Agent) service
+- Login to master target server as an administrator and restart the Svagents (InMage Scout VX Agent) service.
-- If the issue persists, check the log at `C:\ProgramData\ASR\agent\svagents*log` for error details
+- If the issue persists, check the log at "C:\ProgramData\ASR\agent\svagents*log" for error details.

 ## **Recommended Documents**

-- Learn more about [troubleshooting](https://docs.microsoft.com/azure/site-recovery/vmware-azure-troubleshoot-replication) application or crash consistency point generation failures
+- Learn more about [troubleshooting](https://docs.microsoft.com/azure/site-recovery/vmware-azure-troubleshoot-replication) application or crash consistency point generation failures.
-- Learn more about [monitoring requirements](https://docs.microsoft.com/azure/site-recovery/vmware-physical-azure-monitor-process-server#monitor-process-server-health) to avoid such issues in the future
+- Learn more about [monitoring requirements](https://docs.microsoft.com/azure/site-recovery/vmware-physical-azure-monitor-process-server#monitor-process-server-health) to avoid such issues in the future.